ScarlethS/rick-and-morty/README.md

-# Rick and Morty API with REACT :atom:
+# Rick and Morty API with REACT

 ## Welcome! 👋